The Best Nylon String Guitar Roundup

 While other guitar manufacturers keep the price low by reducing aesthetic components, Manuel Rodriguez did not hold anything back for the Caballero 11.
 It features elegant body binding and exquisite wood rosette that would usually be compromised if not totally absent on other models of the same price.
 This combined with the great sounding solid cedar top, and true to form 25.6" scale length and 2" nut width - results in a premium looking, feeling and sounding instrument that's accessible to beginners, intermediate players, and even experienced players that's on a budget.

 Like most guitars in the lower price brackets, minor adjustments maybe needed to tweak the playability out of the box.
 Still this is the best bang per buck Spanish style nylon string guitar in the entry level market that's worthy of picking.
-Get the latest price & reviews at Amazon.com
+Get the latest Manuel Rodriguez Caballero 11 price and customer reviews at Amazon.com.

 Godin Multiac Nylon Encore